netgloo/benjamin/readme.md

 After a page is changed.

 - If a link to `/a` is clicked, this callback is executed when the content of the page `/a` is inside the body.
-- The document's title and the page url refers to page `/a`.
+- The document's title and the page url refers to the page `/a`.
-- It is **not** executed when the page is loaded from the server.
+- It is **not** executed when the page is loaded from the server neither browsing the history.
+- Both global and per-page versions exists.
+The global one will be always executed first.
+- Remember to call `next()` to execute the `ready` callback for page `/a`.

 <!--
 - **Hint**: this is a good place for page transition effect since the page content is inside the `body` and ...
 -->

-Example: we are on page `/`, a link for page `/a` is clicked, the `after` callback for page `/a` is executed and inside the callback's function we have:

-- The body's content is the page `/a`.
-- Call next() to execute the `ready` callback for page `/a`.

 ### Out

 The page is going to be changed with another page.

 - If you are on page `/a` and a link is clicked, this callback is executed before the content of `/a` is replaced.
-- It is **not** executed when the page is loaded from the server.
+- It is **not** executed when the page is loaded from the server neither browsing the history.
-- You can stop to change page avoiding to call the `next()` function inside the callback.
-This will also prevent `after` and `ready` callbacks to be executed.

-Example: we are on page `/a`, a link for page `/` is clicked, the `out` callback for page `/a` is executed and inside the callback's function we have:

-- The body's content is the page `/a`.
+- Both global and per-page versions exists.
+The global one will be always executed first.
-- You need to call `next()` to display the page `/`.
+- Remember to call `next()` to execute the `after` callback for the page that will be displayed.

 ### Example of a callbacks chain